 It is important to remind yourself: this is the end goal.
 This is not necessarily where I need to be today.
 It is something that I can work towards.

-If you don’t have enough savings monthly to meet the financial goals you have made, that’s totally fine.
+If you don’t have enough monthly savings to meet the financial goals you have made, that’s totally fine.
 Start with what you have right now and work your way up.

 Once you are living more frugally and saving money, go for extra income.
 Start building your passive income or start a side hustle.
 This is a great way to increase the gap between your earnings and your spending.